Academic Policies & Procedures

-Students who have taken a business computer skills, financial accounting, or managerial accounting class that appears to have covered the same material as that in the related Kelley School course, may sit for a competency exam in any of these three areas during the first week of fall or spring classes.
-Students who perform successfully on these competency tests will receive course waivers (for BUS-K 201 but will not receive actual course credit.
+Students, enrolled at Indiana University, who have taken business computer skills courses that appear to have covered the same material as that in BUS-K 201, may sit for a competency exam during the first week of fall or spring classes.
+Students who perform successfully on the test will receive a course waiver for BUS-K 201 but will not receive actual course credit.
 Students who feel they are eligible for the exam should contact ksbenrol [at] indiana [dot] edu.

 Credit by Self-Acquired Competency

 The Kelley School does not award academic credit on the basis of self-acquired competency.
 Specifically, the Kelley School will not accept self-acquired competency credit, for any business coursework, even if it was awarded by any other division/school of Indiana University or by other institutions.